abijeet-dhillon/github_data_pipeline/docs/pipeline_outputs.md

 ## prs_with_linked_issues.json

 **What it is:** Derived dataset showing which PRs mention issues in their text or commit history, and whether those mentions would automatically close the issue when merged.
-**How it is produced:** For every PR, the pipeline scans the PR title/body, all commits in the PR, and the merge commit message (if available).
+**How it is produced:** For every PR, the retrieval workflow scans the PR title/body, all commits in the PR, and the merge commit message (if available).
 It extracts references such as `fixes #123` or `owner/repo#456`.

 - **`repo_name`** – Owner/repo for the PR.
 - **`pr_number`** – Pull request number.